karlenenegus/AI_Crops/Paper/writing_AI_Crops.md

 <!-- Image Acquisition -->

 Image processing can be further divided into pre-processing operations, segmentation, feature extraction, and classification [@Perez-Sanz2017; @Jayas2008].
-Image segmentation is important for background and object differentiation. <!-- In plant phenotyping, image segmentation is important for vegetation monitoring, estimation of LAI, plant nutritional status, fractional vegetation cover measurements, growth characteristics, weed detection and crop identification. (get cites from @Coy2016)--> The most popularly used segmentation algorithms in plant phenotyping include threshold [@Zhao2015; @Zhou2017; @Hartmann2011; @Ge2016], watershed [@Jerbi2015], and machine learning algorithms.
-Thresholding is a simple segmentation method and has been widely used.
+Image segmentation is important for background and object differentiation. <!-- In plant phenotyping, image segmentation is important for vegetation monitoring, estimation of LAI, plant nutritional status, fractional vegetation cover measurements, growth characteristics, weed detection and crop identification. (get cites from @Coy2016)--> Segmentation algorithms in plant phenotyping include threshold [@Zhao2015; @Zhou2017; @Hartmann2011; @Ge2016], edge [@Thendral2014; @Wang2018], region (watershed) [@Jerbi2015], clustering, and deep learning based algorithms [Methods list - @Li2020].
+Thresholding is a simple segmentation method and has been widely used with success in greenhouse settings [cite].
+However, it is sensitive to noise making this method less suitable for the dynamic backgrounds of images captured in field conditions.
+Edge-based segmentation is another fast and widely used algorithm [@Li2020] which still can suffer from trade-offs between noise susceptibility and edge imprecision [@Pan2009].

 During image processing, other AI algorithms like neural networks, fuzzy logic, and expert systems are often used to achieve computer vision.